barbararcbf12/pokemon-react-ts-gql/README.md

 ## Functionalities

 - Fetch data from the Pokemon Graphql endpoint https://beta.pokeapi.co/graphql/v1beta paginated
-- Generate types based on the Graphql schema automatically
+- Automatically generate types based on the Graphql schema
 - The user can:
   - click on a Pokemon to see more information about it
   - search for a Pokemon by `name` or `ability`